MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

 - *Cache:* Choose whether to add a cache to your web app architecture.
 [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview) is the primary Azure cache solution.
 It's a managed in-memory data store that's based on Redis software.
 Relecloud's web app load is heavily skewed toward viewing concerts and venue details.
 Relecloud added Azure Cache for Redis for the following reasons:

     - *Reduced management overhead.* It's a fully managed service.
-    - *Speed and volume.* It has high-data throughput and low latency reads for commonly accessed, slow changing data.
+    - *Speed and volume.* It has high-data throughput and low latency reads for commonly accessed, slow-changing data.
     - *Diverse supportability.* It's a unified cache location for all instances of the web app to use.
     - *External data store.* The on-premises application servers performed VM-local caching.
 This setup didn't offload highly frequented data, and it couldn't invalidate data.
     - *Nonsticky sessions.* Externalizing session state supports nonsticky sessions.

-- *Load balancer:* Web applications using PaaS solutions should use Azure Front Door, Azure Application Gateway, or both, depending on web app architecture and requirements.
+- *Load balancer:* Web applications that use PaaS solutions should use Azure Front Door, Azure Application Gateway, or both, depending on web app architecture and requirements.
 Use the [load balancer decision tree](/azure/architecture/guide/technology-choices/load-balancing-overview) to pick the right load balancer.
 Relecloud needed a layer-7 load balancer that could route traffic across multiple regions.
 The company needed a multi-region web app to meet the SLO of 99.9%.
 Relecloud chose [Azure Front Door](/azure/frontdoor/front-door-overview) for the following reasons:

     - *Global load balancing.* It's a layer-7 load balancer that can route traffic across multiple regions.
     - *Web application firewall.* It integrates natively with Azure Web Application Firewall.